mdn/content/files/en-us/web/accessibility/aria/roles/toolbar_role/index.md

   - : Elements with the role toolbar have an implicit [`aria-orientation`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-orientation) value of horizontal.

 - [`aria-labelledby`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-labelledby) / `aria-label`
   - : If the toolbar has a visible label, reference it by ID with the `aria-labelledby` attribute.
-Otherwise, provide an [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label).If there is more than one toolbar in a menu, naming is required.
+Otherwise, provide an [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label).
+If there is more than one toolbar in a menu, naming is required.

 ### Keyboard interactions